 5. Poor Record Keeping

 Failing to record and organize will always cause problems in the long wrong and will impact your overall production.
-Keeping structured records for your cattle will help you stay organized and help you to better understand your operation’s profits and losses.
+Keeping structured records for your cattle farming will help you stay organized and help you to better understand your operation’s profits and losses.

 Digital technology has revolutionized record-keeping.
 Programs such as CattleMax software help keep your ranch organized, ensure smooth operation and help you make informed decisions.
 Making your overall herd management more streamlined and creating a far more productive workspace.